Towards an understanding of CNNs: analysing the recovery of activation pathways via Deep Convolutional Sparse Coding: Recovery of denser activation pathways

-Note that the bound on the error at each layer is conditioned on the correct recovery of the support at the previous layer.
-Letting $\bar{W}_\Lambda^{(l)}$ be the event that the support at the $l$th layer is not correctly recovered, then
+Furthermore, and in keeping with our notation, let $Y^{(l)}$ and $\bar{Y}^{(l)}$ denote the events that the activation pathway of $\vx^{(L)}$ is recovered and not recovered up to the $l$th layer respectively, and $W^{(l)}$ and $\bar{W}^{(l)}$ be the events that the support at the $l$th layer is correctly and not correctly recovered respectively.

-The result for $L=1$ is trivial so we will proceed with the proof by induction by considering the base case $L=2$.
-Applying De Morgan's theorem to $\bar{Y_2}$ we obtain
+The base case $l=1$ follows by the construction of $\vv^{(0)}$ and by direct application of Lemma \ref{ch3_lemma_single_layer}.
+As a result $\prob(\bar{Y}^{(1)}) = \prob(\bar{W}^{(1)}) \leq \gamma_1$.
+While the bound in Lemma \ref{ch3_lemma_single_layer} was derived by conditioning on recovery at the previous layer, note that the bound still in fact applies if we condition on recovery across all preceding layers.
+Indeed, we could make such assumptions and still derive the same bound by using only the information concerning the layer immediately before the layer of interest.
+As a result